ViceduCoders/ViceduCoders/README.md

 ## About me 🚀
-🎓 I'm currently finishing my degree in Computer Systems Engineering.
+🎓 I am currently finishing my degree in Computer Systems Engineering.
-🔭 I'm working in database administration.
+🔭 I'm working in Database Administration.
-💡 Passionate about programming, full-stack development, and data science.
+💡 Passionate about Programming, Full-Stack Development, and Data Science.
-🧠 Constantly learning new technologies like Python, Java, and JavaScript.
+🧠 Constantly learning new technologies like .Net, Python, Java, and JavaScript.
 ⚡ I use technology creatively and love solving real-world problems.